 Students examine the principles that define form and meaning in a literary text, particularly the practice of close reading and the acquisition of a critical vocabulary and methodology, and consider fundamental issues of literary interpretation, texts and authorship.
 (Formerly ENGL 201)

-Prerequisite: Gen. Ed. literature in English and FYW 100 or FYW 100P (or completion of the college writing requirement).
+Prerequisite: Gen. Ed. literature in English and FYW 100.
+FYW 100H, or FYW 100P (or completion of the college writing requirement).

 Offered: Fall, Spring.